Should I get vaccinated?

-At Virtua, we believe widespread vaccination is essential for bringing the pandemic to an end.
+At Virtua, we believe widespread vaccination is essential.
 We encourage everyone to give vaccinations serious consideration.

 All people who live, work, or receive an education in New Jersey and are 6 months old or older are now eligible.

-Eligible community members can receive boosters at more than 1,600 sites across New Jersey.
+Eligible community members can receive boosters at sites across New Jersey.
 To find a vaccination site and book an appointment, visit covid19.nj.gov/finder or call the state’s Vaccine Call Center at 1-855-568-0545.

 If you've recovered from COVID-19, you've probably built up antibodies to the virus.
 But it's not currently clear how long those antibodies protect you against reinfection.
 Plus, with variants and mutations spreading throughout the community, we recommend you still consider getting vaccinated.